electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/exterior/paint/_index.md

 ---
-title: Audi Q6 e-tron paint colors
+title: Audi A6 e-tron paint colors
 linktitle: Paint
-description: You can choose amongst over 8 standard paint colors.
+description: You can choose amongst 8 standard paint colors.
 weight: 1
-sectiontabs: "/models/q6-e-tron/exterior/"
+sectiontabs: "/models/a6-e-tron/exterior/"
 ---

 <!-- markdownlint-disable MD033 -->

 Here you find high-res pictures of real cars in the standard paint colors.
 Click on images for large version.